-When RUN is switched, the reference at SR is applied to the linear time section.
-The timed reference output TR will ramp to a voltage proportional to SR. The MAX NEG or MAX POS adjustment on the Reference Card is used to set TR to 10.0 volts when the masterswitch is set for top speed.
+If RUN is switched, the reference at SR is applied to the linear time section The timed reference output TR will iamp to a voltage proportional to SR. The MAX NEG or MAX POS adjustment is used to set TR to 10.0 volts when the masterswitch is set for top speed.
 The time for TR to ramp from 0 to 10 volts is adjustable from .3 to 60 seconds with the LIN TIME adjustment.
 See jumper table on system elementary.
 (Ranges: .3 to 7 sec. or 2 to 60 sec.).